torenapart/torenapart/README.md

 ![](https://i.gifer.com/Ryjw.gif)

-About me: I'm a second year Computer Science major at Wilfrid Laurier University.
+About Me: I'm a second year Computer Science major at Wilfrid Laurier University.
 I've had a love for computer science ever since I was in Elementary school, and I'm looking to learn all I can and more about the subject.
 - 🔭 I’m currently working on my plan to create a helpful and informative guide on one of my favourite video games.
 - 🌱 I’m currently learning: C in my second year Data strutures course